LeviButcher/node-book-review/README.md

 MongoDB querying is weird and I forsee that being the biggest challange ahead.

 ## Result
 I understand express, mongoose, mongodb, and promises much better.
-However, I didn't complete all the feature I wanted to make.
+However, I didn't complete all the features I wanted to make.
 Such as:
 * book querys- "this months hot reviews"
 * comments